peted-davis/WeatherFlow_PiConsole/README.md

 ```
 The update process will retain your existing user settings, but may prompt for
 input from time to time in order to add new functionality.
 Once the update has
-finished, restart the console using
+finished, restart the console using:
 ```
 wfpiconsole start
 ```